Disease-resistant pigs latest win for gene editing technology

 Editing the genes of living organisms holds out great promise for treating diseases and improving agricultural crops and animal species.
 But when applied to humans it could also be used to create "designer babies", prompting critics to call for a global ban on genetic modification of human embryos.

-The technology allows scientists to edit genes by using biological "scissors" that operate a bit like a word-processing programme that can find and replace selected stretches of DNA.
+The technology allows scientists to edit genes by using biological "scissors" that operate a bit like a word-processing program that can find and replace selected stretches of DNA.

 It has been put to work in laboratories around the world, even as the ethical and safety issues it raises are fiercely debated.